HaosenHe/College-Fed-Dashboards/README.md

     *  copy the link in the output and go to the webpage using your browser

+* How to play wth the Dashobard:
+    * select tools from the toolbar on the top right cornor

+         * you can zoom in and out and download the picture

+    * hover on the grpah and it will display the value

+    * click the lengend to hide and display a line/curve/area

 * How contribute to the dashboard (you need to learn some basic Git to do this):

     * fork the repository in GitHub